How to Create Large Parentheses in Finale

 So you either need to create your

-own bracket shapes with Finale's Shape Designer, use vertical slurs or
+own parentheses shapes with Finale's Shape Designer, use vertical slurs or

 3rd party fonts.

-Here are some font recommendations for thin large brackets:
+Here are some font recommendations for thin large parentheses:

 The fonts LatoHairline and XITSMath are available